harshitsingh20/Event-Booking-App/README.md

-Event Booking App
+# Event Booking App

-Overview
+# Overview

-This is a Next.js-based Event Booking Application that allows users to browse, book, and manage events.
-The app is built with modern web technologies, ensuring a seamless and responsive user experience.
+Implement a web application that allows users to book events from pre-defined slots in the calendar.

-Features
+# Features

-Event listing and search functionality

-User authentication and authorization
+1) User can book for time slot

+2) Calendar view should be scoped to a week where user can change the week to browse.

-Event booking and cancellation
+3) Event booking and cancellation

-Responsive UI built with TailwindCSS
+4) Admin can view all timeslots and see if any user signed up for it

-API integration for event data management
+5) API integration for event data management

+6) Time slot should accept only one user.
+If any user already signed up for time slot, the slot should still be visible in the calendar view, but will not allow user to sign up for it

-Tech Stack
+# Tech Stack

 Frontend: Next.js, React, TypeScript, TailwindCSS

 Backend: Next.js API routes

-Database: (Specify if applicable, e.g., MongoDB, PostgreSQL)

-Authentication: (Specify if using NextAuth.js, Firebase, etc.)

-State Management: (Specify if using Redux, Zustand, etc.)

-Prerequisites
+# Prerequisites

 Ensure you have the following installed: